AlysteBlackGit/3775150ea3bc6cc7aaeb890416d61c96/intro.md

-I've lost a lot of times - about 4 weeks with at least 8 days in a row, and many attending scores in school.
+I've lost a lot of times - about 4 weeks with at least 8 days in a row, a lot of coffee and many attending scores in school.
 But finally, after all, i've finished it.
 I hope you can luckily translate my src code, that I've encrypted for security issue.
 Thank you for your reading.